sailfishos-oneplus5/important/BUILDING.md

 ## Building SFOS packages

-When building for the first time you need to execute a few commands to fix some issues.
-See [fixing build_packages](INITIAL-BUILDING.md#fixing-build_packages) under the [initial building guide](INITIAL-BUILDING.md) and come back here afterwards.

-Sailfish OS packages will need to be built many times during development.
+Most likely Sailfish OS packages will need to be built many times during development.
 To selectively build / rebuild **everything**, run the following command (full build takes ~15 minutes for me):
 ```
 PLATFORM_SDK $ build_all_packages
 ```

-**NOTE:** If this was your first time running the command, see [building extra packages](INITIAL-BUILDING.md#building-extra-packages) under the [initial building guide](INITIAL-BUILDING.md).
+**NOTE:** If this was your first time running the command, see [building extra packages](INITIAL-BUILDING.md#building-extra-packages) under the [initial building guide](INITIAL-BUILDING.md) next.

 When just droid configs have been modified, `build_device_configs` will be enough.
 Same goes for droid HAL stuff with `build_droid_hal` instead.
-Building with these flags set will be substantially faster than rebuilding everything.
+Building with these commands instead will be substantially faster than rebuilding everything (which is unnecessary 99% of the time anyways).

 ## Building the SFOS rootfs